List of heads of state of Paraguay

-This article contains a list of heads of state of Paraguay, since the beginning of the independence (1811) to the present day.
+This article contains a list of heads of state of Paraguay since its independence in 1811 to the present day.

 Background

-After Paraguay proclaimed independence from the Viceroyalty of the Río de la Plata, its first effective head of state was utopist José Gaspar Rodríguez de Francia, who ruled the country from 1814 until his death in 1840, with very little outside contact or influence.
+After Paraguay proclaimed independence from the Viceroyalty of the Río de la Plata, its first effective head of state was utopist José Gaspar Rodríguez de Francia.
+He ruled the country from 1814 until his death in 1840, ensuring very little outside contact or influence.

 Since the establishment of the office of President of the Republic in 1844, during the family dictatorship of the López family (1841–1870), Paraguay had 51 presidents.
-Between the end of the Paraguayan War in 1870 and the 1954 coup d'état, the country changed 44 presidents; 24 of them were removed from power by force.
+Between the end of the Paraguayan War in 1870 and the 1954 coup d'état, the country had 44 presidents; 24 of them were forcefully removed from power.
 Eventually, Army General Alfredo Stroessner, supported by the Armed Forces and the right-wing Colorado Party, seized power in the 1954 coup d'état.
-Relying on the military and the party as the "twin pillars" of his rule, and ruling in the single-party system until 1962, Stroessner was elected for eight consecutive terms before being ousted from power in the 1989 coup d'état.
+Relying on the military and the party as the "twin pillars" of his rule, and ruling in the single-party system until 1962, Stroessner was elected for eight consecutive terms before being ousted in the 1989 coup d'état.
 His 35-year-long rule was one of the longest in history by a non-royal leader.